 How do I redownload Realtek Audio Manager?

 To redownload Realtek audio driver Windows, you have to press the Windows key + X hotkeys.
 Then, select Device Manager on the menu.
 Double-click Sound, video and game controllers to expand that category.
-Further, right-click Realtek High Definition Audio and select the Uninstall device option.
+Further, right-click Realtek High Definition Audio and select Uninstall device.
 After completing this, restart your Windows PC after uninstalling the Realtek audio driver.
 Then reinstall the Realtek audio driver manually.

 Read next: Where to download drivers for Windows 11.